j-isreal/openvpn-install-mgmt/sample.clientsite.com/README.md

 It is also <em>highly recommended</em> to use an SSL certificate to secure your website.
 Otherwise, passwords will be sent in clear-text and could be compromised.

+- See Let's Encrypt (certbot) for free SSL certificates

 The ```clients``` folder is where the ```.htpasswd``` file is hosted and is intentionally **outside** the webroot for security reasons.